Copacabana Reopens In Grand Style

 The new club brings back an era of people getting dressed up for a night on the town.

 The cover is $20 on Friday and Saturday nights and $10 on Tuesday nights.
-Men have to be 25 and girls 23 to get in, and don’t even think about jeans, sneakers or t-shirts.
-This club has style, so wear your coolest suit, and girls put on those sexy disco dresses and step out to be seen.
-Call ahead for changes.
+Men must be 25 and girls 23 to get in, and don’t even think about jeans, sneakers or t-shirts.
+This club has style, so wear your coolest suit, and girls, put on those sexy disco dresses and step out to be seen.

 Tags: